 Insight on the social media progress can help you monetize your content marketing investment.

 From posting at the right hours to only sharing interesting content that engages your audience, everything you want to know about Facebook performance lies in tracking Facebook pages whenever you think their strategies may divulge something of crafting successful businesses.

 Pages to Watch by Facebook is an opportunity for businesses that have a page with more than 100 likes to analyze a ton of great suggested pages in their industry.
 It is a good practice for strengthening any social media strategy and get content ideas from direct competitors.

 Additionally, you can compare different Facebook performances of your competition and match them a sum of reasons for which their visibility progress looks a certain way.

-If your Facebook page has more than 100 likes you can watch other pages and get compared statistics on the pages’ performance in a time interval of your choice.
+You can get compared statistics on the pages’ performance in a time interval of your choice.
 Their rate of success can be associated with the posts they shared in that time frame.
 Correlating these two sets of data can give you fresh ideas for strategic promotion.

 As relevant as monitoring the Facebook pages of your competitors can be monitoring the Twitter performance – of course, this can vary from an industry to another and from a geographic area to another.

 Klear – Social Analytics tracks the fan base growth on Twitter and other social networks over time for brands and profiles, both for you and your competitors.
 You can use it to keep track of your social media performance during a time frame.